openrewrite/rewrite-docs/docs/recipes/java/migrate/replaceawtgetpeermethod.md

 | `String` | getPeerMethodPattern | *Optional*.
 The [method pattern](/reference/method-patterns) to match and replace. | `java.awt.* getPeer()` |
 | `String` | lightweightPeerFQCN | *Optional*.
 The fully qualified class name of the LightweightPeer interface to replace in `instanceof`. | `java.awt.peer.LightweightPeer` |

+## License

+This recipe is available under the [Moderne Source Available License](https://docs.moderne.io/licensing/moderne-source-available-license/).

 ## Usage

 This recipe has no required configuration options.
 It can be activated by adding a dependency on `org.openrewrite.recipe:rewrite-migrate-java` in your build file or by running a shell command (in which case no build changes are needed):
 <Tabs groupId="projectType">
 <TabItem value="gradle" label="Gradle">